nort-cnc-control/cnccontrol_rt/README.md

 #### Arc movement
 ```
-G2/G3 XxxYyyZzz G17/G18/G19 Ddd Ffff Tttt Pppp Llll
+G2/G3 XxxYyyZzz G17/G18/G19 Aaaa Baaa Ffff Tttt Pppp Llll
-X, Y, Z - relative coordinates, mm.
+X, Y, Z - relative coordinates, steps.
 If G17 selected, only X and Y are used, G18 only Y and Z, G19 only Z and X
+A, B - axises of ellipse, steps
 G17/G18/G19 - selected plane
-D - distance from horde to center, mm.
-Negative, if center is left from horde
 F, T, P, L - same as for G0/G1
 ```

-Attention! see config.h and specify XY_RIGHT, YZ_RIGHT, ZX_RIGHT for your CNC.
-I have axis Z looking down, and XY axes form left pair of vectors, if look from top.
-This is critical for correct clockwise/counter-clockwise movement
+Attention: cnccontrol_rt assumes that XYZ are right-handed basis.
+If it is wrong, you need to exchange G2 and G3 in g-code commands

 #### Get/set current state